 At Kartaca, we use an open-source application called Icinga within the system monitoring tool we have developed for internal use.
 This tool, named Watchman, helps us check whether our systems are up and running and notifies when it is not working or giving errors by generating alerts.
 It can notify us via SMS, email, and instant messaging.
 At the same time, it helps us visualize the past data and learn why any problem might occur.
 Therefore, we can be made aware of both the problem and the source of the problem in a short time.

-Now we want to leave Icinga and use another open source application called Zabbix.
-So why did we give up Icinga and why do we want to move to Zabbix?
-Let’s summarize with a short table; then we’ll explain.
+Now we want to leave Icinga and use another open-source application called Zabbix.
+So why did we give up Icinga, and why do we want to move to Zabbix?
+Let’s summarize with a small table; then, we explain.

 |Includes ready-made controls|

 |Has no user authorization feature|

 One of our main reasons is that with Icinga, when we want a new feature, this can only be done with 3rd party applications, and this increases our costs.
 Whereas, in Zabbix, there are ready-made controls.
 We can implement those controls without the need to write scripts.

 The second reason; Icinga needs a separate application for drawing graphs that show changes in monitored systems, whereas Zabbix offers a collection of tracking and graphics features together.
 It also creates real-time graphics and refreshes the data in predefined 30 seconds.
 It is much easier and faster to see where the tracked machine goes with Zabbix.